Artist

 Bla Bla (BBR 1323) 1971 gatefold cover

 Arrow head is a particularly rare album, much requested by foreign collectors of the genre.
-It's never been reissued on vinyl in Italy and came with a gatefold laminated cover and the usual Bla Bla-styled lyric cutout inner.
+The original album came with a gatefold laminated cover and the usual Bla Bla-styled lyric cutout inner.

-A german vinyl reissue has been released in 2004 by Amber Soundroom (no.AS LP 029) with gatefold cover and heavy vinyl.
+The first vinyl reissue came out in 2004 on the German label Amber Soundroom (no.AS LP 029) with gatefold cover and heavy vinyl.

-The band's only single has the usual Bla Bla gatefold cover.
+The band's only single has the usual Bla Bla gatefold cover and many copies have on the front cover the yellow sticker with the Billboard magazine logo which is also on other records of the same label.
 The B side, Prehistoric sound was included in Bla Bla compilation Tarzan, along with two extracts from the Arrow head album, Hajenhanhowa and Crazy horse (the instrumental intro to Soffici bianchi veli on the LP).

 Arrow head - LP